Five 5-Minute Team Building Activities to Better Engage Your Teams

 Ask each team member to take as many pennies or squares of toilet paper they think they’ll need for the activity.
 Don’t tell them why they need it.

 Once everyone has their share of the items, ask everyone to share something about them for every penny or toilet paper square they took.

 The reaction at that moment is priceless and immediately tells you how the activity will go.
 You end up getting some fun stories and facts which helps team members know more about each other.

 This activity is all about strengthening problem-solving skills of teams, promoting creative thinking, and promoting individual thinking in each team member.

 You can do this activity by gathering your team and forming an inward-facing semi-circle around you.
 Use a shoestring to make a shape on the ground; your team has to guess what number you’re representing.

 Once placed, lean back, place your hands on your lap and ask the participants what number it is.
 Let them make their guesses and then tell them the answer.

 While making different shapes with the shoestring and letting your team members guess, you will be ‘telling’ the number in your mind with your fingers.
 Every time you place your hands back on your lap, use your fingers to represent the number you’re thinking of.

-There’s a very good chance that no one will notice your fingers because they will be too busy making guesses.
+There’s a very good chance that no one will notice your index fingers because they will be too busy making guesses.

 The idea is to make your team understand that focusing on one detail, goal or objective, won’t help.
 Everyone needs to have a different perspective.